TheSaminator/kriegsspiel-online/README.md

 Space battles are much like land battles, except in SPACE!

-Starships' main armaments are broadside cannon arrays.
+Imperial Navy ships' main armaments are broadside cannon arrays.
 Their auxiliary armaments are things like torpedoes or the Cruiser's Nova Lance.
+Space Marine Corps ships are similar.
+Starfleet ships are different, using beam arrays to fire in a wide range.

 ## To Be Implemented